Bartlett Robinson: Film and television career

 By the late 1940s and throughout the 1950s, Robinson began to focus his acting career on productions in the rapidly expanding medium of television and on film projects.
 On June 13, 1949, he appeared on television in "Light Up the Sky", an episode on the anthology series Ford Theatre.
 He made his film debut playing the part of a guest in the 1956 comedy The Birds and the Bees, which starred George Gobel, Mitzi Gaynor and David Niven.
 Earlier, he had appeared in other television episodes, including Ski Story on the Armstrong Circle Theatre, which aired 13 January 1953.
 Among others television series, he made guest appearances in seven episodes of Gunsmoke (1956 -1960).
-Robinson made guest appearances in eight episodes of Alfred Hitchcock Presents (1958 - 1962), six episodes of Perry Mason (1959 - 1966) and three episodes of The Twilight Zone (1961 - 1962).
+Robinson made guest appearances in eight episodes of Alfred Hitchcock Presents (1958 - 1962), six episodes of Perry Mason (1959 - 1966) and two episodes of The Twilight Zone (1961 - 1962).
 He played the role of Frank Caldwell in 26 episodes of Mona McCluskey (1965–1966) and appeared in many other episodes, predominantly in supporting roles.
 His last appearance on television was in the episode "Law" on the television series Lou Grant, which aired on April 12, 1982 playing Jacob Bauman, a character he had already portrayed on the series in a 1979 episode titled "Witness".
 His final credited motion picture role was that of Dr. Orva in Woody Allen's 1973 film Sleeper.